Trippki/tokensale/README.md

 This document is subject to small changes.
 These changes will not affect maximum cap.
+Last edit Nov the 14th.
+Due to a change in development road map the token distribution campaign has been postponed till the release of an MVP in 2018.
+New dates TBA

 # **TRIP Token Sale Summary **